-This is a review of the Tusk EMEX T-35 dirt bike tire.
+This is a review of the Tusk EMEX T-35 and EMEX T-45 dirt bike tires.
 We will be adding to this article as we learn more about the tire.

 If you did not already know, Tusk is an in-house brand that is owned by Rocky Mountain ATV.
 The Tusk brand offers lots and lots of different options for your dirt bike.

-We are going to talk about the ALL NEW Tusk tire called the Tusk EMEX T-35.
-The EMEX T-35 is built for those that race offroad and also motocross.
+We are going to talk about the ALL NEW Tusk EMEX tires called the Tusk EMEX T-35 and T045.
+The EMEX T-35 is built for those who race offroad and also motocross.
 Tusk designed the EMEX T-35 as a soft to intermediate tire.
 That means that the tire is built to provide traction in loose conditions.
 It also has a really aggressive and wide lug setup.
 The EMEX T-35 treads look gnarly.

 Tusk EMEX T-35 Riding conditions